 Hex colors can be easily found online, helping users select specific colors for their website, logos, etc. They assign an alphanumeric value, called a code, to each color.

 Actual codes represent a color’s green, blue, and red components and direct your computer to create the colors you want.
 Hex color codes start with “#”, followed by a six-character combination of numbers and letters that symbolize a color shade.
-For instance, the hex color code for black is #000000.
+For instance, the color code for black is #000000.

-These are incredible as you can edit codes to come up with particular color shades.
+These are incredible, as you can edit codes to come up with particular color shades.
 For instance, if you slightly edit the white code, you can get an off-white shade.
 Similarly, you can add a blue tint to a white one with the #eeffff code.

 An alternative to hex colors is using generic names like orange, blue, and red.
-But everyone perceives these colors somewhat differently; each has hundreds of unique shades, and not every one of them has a name we remember.
+However, everyone perceives these colors somewhat differently; each has hundreds of unique shades, and not every one of them has a name we remember.

 So, why not use Hex codes to arrive at the exact shade of these colors that you want to use?